I would like to find good homes for the feral cats I have been feeding. Is this possible?

 5] What about a feral cat sanctuary or a barn home for these cats?

 It is very difficult to relocate feral cats.
-Most barn homes already have an abundance of feral cats because of the heartless people that illegally dump unwanted cats in the country.
+Most barn homes already have an abundance of feral cats.
 Feral cats are extremely bonded to their territories and will often try to find their way back home, and in the process, get killed by traffic, predators, or die from starvation, injuries, and the elements in their attempt to make their journey home.

 If you were to trap and remove an entire colony of cats, in a short time, a new colony of cats will quickly move in and take advantage of the newly vacated territory and will reproduce and start the cycle over again.
 You are back to square one.
 This phenomenon is known as The Vacuum Effect.
 Trap and remove is not a practical, long term solution to effectively and humanely control feral cat populations.
 Our organization does NOT come and remove unwanted feral cats.